inrupt/solid-client-js/ARCHITECTURE.md

 referential equality (in other words, not comparing the content of the data, but whether it is a new instance) to avoid costly comparisons — e.g. Virtual DOM.
 Since Solid is all about the data, we avoid modifying the data in place to support this common use case.
+(SolidDatasets used to be built on top of [RDF/JS Datasets](https://rdf.js.org/dataset-spec/), but we moved away from that to avoid its mutability and lack of serialisability because of the above.)

 ## Lumping ACLs and Resources together